-A RAID Log is a popular tool to manage your project risk.
-Use a RAID log to track Risks, Assumptions, Issues and Dependencies (these initials make up the “RAID” acronym).
+RAID stands for Risks, Assumptions, Issues and Dependencies (these initials make up the “RAID” acronym).

-All the items in these four areas must be tracked and managed.
+All the items must be actively tracked and managed to reduce project risk and increase the chances of project success.
 Project Managers often prioritise the items so that they can focus efforts and actions on the most important.

-- Risks – Your project risks are the “issues waiting to happen”.
+- Risks (R in RAID) – Your project risks are the “issues waiting to happen”.

 - Ask yourself “What could go wrong?”, and the list of items in answer to that are your risks.

 - Project Managers often use the phrase “There is a risk that …”

 - Assumptions (A in RAID) – Assumptions are items that you are relying on – good and bad,… but that may not be.